nycpp/nycpp.github.io/policy/conduct.md

 injury or harm to others.

-## Consequences of Unacceptable Behavior
+## Consequences of unacceptable behavior
 Unacceptable behavior from any community member, including sponsors, invited speakers, venue and catering partners, and community organizers, will not be tolerated.
 Anyone asked to stop unacceptable behavior is expected to comply